 Figure 3.
 Feature distribution plot.
 The horizontal axis shows the number of reads per gene, while the genes are listed on the vertical axis.
 Each data point (blue bar) is a single cell.
 The grey dots indicate the median.

-Going forward, there is an additional filter strategy to consider: what genes to focus on?
+There is an additional filter strategy to consider: what genes to focus on?
 One approach is to prune the genes that are not detected (for example, have 0 counts across the cells) or that are detected in a few cells only (“background”; for example, have 0 counts in at least 99% of the cells).

-We advise you to carefully interpret the non-detectable genes: are those genes not expressed in your cells (=biology) or are you not picking them up due to the experimental setup, e.g. insufficient sequencing depth (=technology)?
+We advise you to carefully interpret the non-detectable genes: are those genes not expressed in your cells (=biology) or are you not picking them up due to the experimental setup, e.g., insufficient sequencing depth (=technology)?

 Another approach is to filter only the most variable genes, with the rationale that those genes are also the most informative ones.
 This is quite appealing and can help to identify the main cell groups.
 On the flip side, key biological information may be lost.

-Irrespective of your particular decision, filter strategy needs to be taken into account when interpreting the results.
+Irrespective of your decision, filter strategy needs to be considered when interpreting the results.
 To illustrate the impact of filtering, let us compare two t-SNE charts, based on the same 10x Genomics data (Figure 4): all the detected genes were used for the t-SNE on the left (in this case: 6,178), while only the 100 most variable genes were used for the one on the right.
 As shown by overlaying the output of graph-based clustering, the cells in the left panel form five, while the cells in the right panel form six clusters.